RogerHardiman/node-ptz-decoder/README.md

 Pelco D telemery is always 7 bytes long and always starts with 0xFF and ends with a checksum.
 On a Pelco KBD300A Pelco D runs at 2400 baud 8-N-1 with 4800 and 9600 also common on other installations.

 Pelco P telemetry is always 8 bytes long and starts with 0xA0 and ends with 0xAF and a checksum.
 On a Pelco KBD300A Pelco P runs at 4800 baud 8-N-1 with 2400 and 9600 also common on other installations.
+The Pelco CM9760-KBD outputs Pelco P in Direct Mode with Even parity.

 Bosch (Philips) is always 9600 baud 8-N-1